 Now…

-Curly come to America
+Curly, come to America.

-Physical Characteristics of Curly Coated Retrievers
+Physical Characteristics

 Fortunately, though…

-But it is important to make sure that his tail and underbelly are properly trimmed.
-Bathing him is essential, because these guys are likely to run all around outside when given the chance which we all know can be quite dirty, but even here you shouldn’t need to bath your Curly more than once a month.
+Despite their size and “curls,” you don’t have to worry about grooming them as he does not shed excessively.
+But it is essential to ensure his tail and underbelly are correctly trimmed.
+Bathing him is necessary because these guys are likely to run all around outside when given the chance, which we all know can be pretty dirty, but even here, you shouldn’t need to bathe your Curly more than once a month.

-He is very easy to train and is a very charming dog.
-He is also very protective of his human family and can make for an excellent companion dog or watchdog.
-So basically, he possesses all the great traits one would expect a great retriever to have plus he’s got that awesome “hairdo” that you just have to love!
+The Curly has a very pleasing personality.
+He is funny, intelligent, and very energetic.
+He responds fast to any commands his human family makes and wants to get involved in everything you do.
+Plus, he is straightforward to train and is a very charming dog.
+He is also very protective of his human family and can be an excellent companion dog or watchdog.
+So basically, he possesses all the great traits one would expect a superb retriever to have, plus he’s got that fabulous “hairdo” that you have to love!

 And while…